Content Improvement Club

 Upcoming sessions

-Date: Tuesday 24 March 2026
+Date: Tuesday 26 May 2026

-Time: 2pm to 3pm
+Time: 11am to 12pm

-Book a place (University log-in required)
+Book a place on the 26 May session (University log-in required)

 You can hear about future sessions by signing up to our mailing list.